 While the child is the primary client, we believe that a strong family component is an integral part of the overall treatment process and plays a significant role in the success of the child after leaving Summit Achievement.
 Our innovative Summit Achievement Parallel Process Curriculum was designed by the renowned author and parent coach Krissy Pozatek, MSW.
 Our leadership team and clinical team have been trained by Krissy Pozatek to help implement the curriculum and integrate the parallel process concepts into our program.
 Just as students move through six levels in our Achievement program, parents/guardians will move through their own six levels to grow alongside their child.

 Upon admission, each family will receive a digital copy of our Summit Achievement Parallel Process Curriculum as well as a copy of the book, The Parallel Process by Krissy Pozatek, MSW.
-In addition, parents/guardians will be offered six sessions of parent coaching with Nick Faraldi, MSW, our Director of Family Support.
+In addition, parents/guardians will be offered six sessions of parent coaching with Nick Faraldi, MSW, our Director of Parent Support.
 Sessions are designed to reflect on parenting patterns and develop skills to help parents/guardians plan for visits and the child’s return home after treatment.